Alcohol in Kombucha: What You Need to Know

 Is There Alcohol in Kombucha?

-One of the more common questions we get at Brew Dr. Kombucha is if kombucha contains alcohol and if so, what is the kombucha alcohol content?
-We’d like to clear up any confusion, myths or misperceptions so consumers can make an informed decision on whether kombucha is right for them.
+One of the more common questions we get at Brew Dr. Kombucha is if kombucha contains alcohol and if so, how much?
+We want to walk you through the answer so you can better understand our process and make an informed decision on whether kombucha is right for you.

 How Much Alcohol Is in Kombucha?